intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

    above.
 As with `llvm.loop.no_depends`, the semantics indicate that all accesses with access groups listed in this metadata have dependence distances of at least safelen.
-3. The built-in `llvm.loop.parallel_accesses` metadata should be generated on loops that are marked as parallel, or in cases where the compiler knows that the loop is parallel.
-This metadata allows the compiler to not only ignore loop-carried data dependences, but also loop-carried memory-ordering dependences.
+3. The built-in `llvm.loop.parallel_accesses` metadata semantics allow the compiler to not only ignore loop-carried data dependences, but also loop-carried memory-ordering dependences.
+This metadata should not be generated by the SYCL front end in conjunction with ivdep given the difference in their semantics.
+If a parallel loop feature is added in the future (as descirbed in [the previous section](#marking-parallel-loops)), then this metadata would be generated from that representation.
 4. The built-in `llvm.access.group` metadata should be generated for all memory operations (loads, stores, and function calls) in the body of a loop that has either an ivdep attribute, or is marked as parallel (by the user or the